Fischbrötchen

-A common preparation is made with bismarck herring or soused herring.
-Other varieties use Brathering, rollmops, European sprat, salmon, smoked Atlantic mackerel, fried Atlantic cod, and other fish varieties (e.g., fish burgers).
+A common preparation is made with Bismarck herring or soused herring.
+Other varieties use Brathering, rollmops, European sprat, salmon, smoked Atlantic mackerel, fried Atlantic cod, and other fish varieties (such as fish burgers).
 Prawns are sometimes used, as are various other species of food fish.
 Fischbrötchen are commonly served at fast food stands or take-out restaurants.

 The Hanover Fair was initially colloquially known as the "Fischbrötchen fair" due to the fish buns served there as a snack.

+During a state visit to Hamburg, French president Emmanuel Macron and chancellor Olaf Scholz ate Fischbrötchen together, which featured prominently in the press coverage.